 NOTE.
-The daily ice-making capacity is directly related to the condenser air inlet temperature, water temperature conditions of the condenser air filter and age of the machine.
-Production charts shown indicate the production of ACM models; ice production of ACL and ACS models is 10% lower.
+The daily ice-making capacity is directly related to the condenser air inlet temperature, water temperature and age of the machine.

-To keep your SCOTSMAN CUBER at peak performance levels, periodic maintenance checks must be carried out as indicated on Maintenance and Cleaning section of this manual.
+To keep your SCOTSMAN MODULAR CUBER at peak performance levels, periodic maintenance checks must be carried out as indicated on maintenance section of this manual.
+Production charts shown are indicating the production of "M" (medium) and "L" (large) models.
+For